JehoshuaM/learn-ai/README.md

 ---

-> To view base and camvas files, use obsidian.
+> To view base and canvas files, use obsidian.